-3. The Town should continue to work with local fire districts and other agencies to assist private landowners with creating defensible space and participate in programs such as FireWise Communities that encourage and support mitigation.
+3. The Town should continue to work with local fire districts, Boulder County, and other agencies to assist private landowners with creating defensible space and hardening homes by participating in programs such as FireWise Communities and Boulder County Wildfire Partners that encourage and support mitigation.

-4. The Town should continue to implement the Long-Term Recovery Plan and its projects to promote environmental education, protection of the watershed, protection wildlife and wildlife corridors, and the reduction of human/wildlife conflicts.
+4. The Town should continue to implement the Jamestown Area Long-Term Recovery Plan and its projects to promote environmental education, protection of the watershed, protection wildlife and wildlife corridors, and the reduction of human/wildlife conflicts.